 The department head plays a lead in the entire process of continuous performance by acting as role models for all the employees.
 Their responsibility is to design policies that will ensure successful management and act upon the core values relating to performance.

-Department head plays a vital role in convincing team leaders that continuous performance is crucial in making a successful business and helping employees improve.
+The department head plays a vital role in convincing team leaders that continuous performance is crucial in making a successful business and helping employees improve.
 The department head is expected to develop a high-performance culture in an organization by doing the following: